Yaa-K/devsecops-linux-access-control/scenario-1-password-audit/README.md

 During a routine security audit, the Security Director asks:
 > *"Show me how you identify users on this system who do not have passwords set, and then demonstrate how you would remediate one."*

-The location of the relevant system file was not provided.
-Discovery was part of the task.

 ---